University of Dallas Police Policies

 Vehicles parked on UD property by students, faculty or staff must display a current

 UD registration decal.
-These decals are available 24 hours a day from the Campus Safety
+These decals are available 24 hours a day from the University

 The following parking and traffic regulations protect the safety and security of the